nvidia-riva/python-clients/README.md

 ## Installation

 1. Create a ``conda`` environment and activate it
+2. From source:
-2. Clone ``riva-python-clients`` repo and change to the repo root
+    - Clone ``riva-python-clients`` repo and change to the repo root
-3. Run commands
+    - Run commands

 ```bash
 git submodule init